costin-loredana/lfa-labs/reports/report5.md

             self.new_rules[t_name].append([symbol])
     new_prod.append(self.terminal_map[symbol])
 ```
-Then, the new terminal rules are merged into the main grammar, ensuring that all introduced rules are included in the grammar.
+This step incorporates the temporary T_a → a rules into the main grammar structure.
+It ensures each new non-terminal for terminals has a defined rule.
+The check prevents duplicate rules from being added.
+After merging, it resets the temporary rule store.

 ```python
  for k, v in self.new_rules.items():